shikijs/shiki/docs/guide/install.md

 await highlighter.loadLanguage('css')
 ```

-Unlike `shiki` that loads all themes and languages by default, `shiki` requires all themes and languages to be loaded explicitly.
+Unlike `shiki`, which loads all themes and languages by default, `shiki` requires all themes and languages to be loaded explicitly.

 ```ts theme:slack-dark twoslash
 import { getHighlighter } from 'shiki'